gohugoio/hugo/content/templates/lookup-order.md

 Hugo uses a prioritized list called the **lookup order** as it traverses your `layouts` folder in your Hugo project *looking* for the appropriate template to render your content.

 The template lookup order is an inverted cascade: if template A isn’t present or specified, Hugo will look to template B. If template B isn't present or specified, Hugo will look for template C...and so on until it reaches the `_default/` directory for your project or theme.
-In many ways, the lookup order is similar to the control mechanism of a [switch statement (i.e. without fallthrough)][switch] seen in many programming languages.
+In many ways, the lookup order is similar to the programming concept of a [switch statement without fallthrough][switch].

 The power of the lookup order is that it enables you to craft specific layouts and keep your templating [DRY][].